magomimmo/modern-cljs/doc/tutorial-09.md

                    [shoreleave.remotes.macros :as macros]))
 ```

-> NOTE 3: We also added `cljs.reader` namespace to refer
+> NOTE 3: We also added the `cljs.reader` namespace to refer
 > `read-string`.
 The reason will become clear in the following
 > section, after we'll update the client-side `calculate` function.